Rishi-Shekher/Ready-to-use-Face-Aging-model--SOC-25/Face-Aging-CAAE/README.md

 ## Acknowledgements

-This project is a modernization of the original TensorFlow 1.x implementation by the paper's authors.
+This project is an alternative implementation of the CAAE model by the paper's authors.
 The original code can be found at:

 * [**ZZUTK/Face-Aging-CAAE**](https://github.com/ZZUTK/Face-Aging-CAAE)